What Causes Bruising In Infants And How To Treat?

 Bruises that appear immediately after birth will be examined by the doctor to rule out any serious cause.
 You must see a doctor if you notice any bruising within the first three months of the baby’s life.
 You must also see a doctor in the following scenarios (11).

-- Any existing bruise which takes several weeks to heal.
+• Any existing bruise that takes several weeks to heal.

 How To Treat Your Baby’s Bruises?